luapower/website/www/md/building.md

 	sudo lxc-start -n u10_32 -d
 	sudo lxc-ls --running         # should print: u10_64 u10_32

-To get a shell into the VMs, use:
+To get a shell into a container, type:

-	sudo lxc-attach -n u10_32     # get a shell into the 32bit Ubuntu 10 VM sudo lxc-attach -n u10_64     # get a shell into the 64bit Ubuntu 10 VM
+	sudo lxc-attach -n u10_64

 Once inside, use the same instructions for Ubuntu 10 above.
-To get the compiled binaries out of the VMs check out `/var/lib/lxc/u10_XX/rootfs` which is where the VMs' root filesystems are.
+To get the compiled binaries out of the VMs check out `/var/lib/lxc/u10_XX/rootfs` which is where the containers' root filesystems are.

 ## Building on OSX for OSX